zarf-dev/proposals/0053-bundle-format/README.md

 #### Story 3: Online Sign - Online Verify - Private Sigstore Infrastructure

-As an enterprise running a private Sigstore instance for internal packages, I need to use a custom trusted root and private Fulcio/Rekor instances for signing and verification.
+As an enterprise running a private Sigstore instance for internal packages, I want to use a custom trusted root and private Fulcio/Rekor instances for signing and verification.

 **Solution**: Use online profile for signing and online verify with internal URLs or custom trusted root